krissxyw/AboutMe/README.md

 - 👋 Hi, I’m @Kriss
 - 👀 I’m interested in Security, Computers and Services.
-- 🌱 I’m currently learning Docker, Node.js and security / network consept's.
+- 🌱 I’m currently learning Docker, Cloud and security / network consept's.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me "coming soon".